ClickCease

 • Engaging

-But educational and informative content must be complemented with more sales-y material to sell your brand and persuade your audience to convert.
+However, educational and informative blog posts, articles, and information must be complemented with more sales-y material to sell your brand and persuade your audience to convert.
 Such type of content writing is called copywriting.

 Copywriting Basics